Hours of Research

 A single scoop of Alani Nu Pre-workout has 0 calories.

 While they both belong to a family of Alani Nu Sports supplements and they both contain 200mg of caffeine and are both very low in calories, the Alani Nu Energy drink is 12 oz and also contains a bunch of vitamins and minerals like B6, B12, Niacin, and Biotin.

 With that being said, when it comes to energy drinks, this one is one of the most perfect pre-workout drinks you can get.

-That’s it from our Alani Nu Pre-Workout review.
-This very good, decently priced product can help you take your workout to the next level.
+In the end, the only thing left to say is to repeat that this is a very good, excellently priced product that can help you take your workout to the next level.

-You're looking at a balanced, no proprietary-blends-BS product with solid ingredients at clinically effective doses (except beta-alanine) that should improve exercise performance, focus, exercise capacity, and energy levels without giving you the jitters.
+You're looking at a balanced, no proprietary-blends-BS product with solid ingredients at (mostly) clinically effective doses that should improve exercise performance, focus, exercise capacity, and energy levels without causing you harm.